xcart/xcart-docs/_pages/kb_en/orders/understanding_x-cart_order_statuses.md

 | R | Returned | The buyer is returning the ordered items; the items have been sent back to the merchant. |
 | NF | Not Finished | (Enabled by the addon {% link "Not Finished Orders" ref_5TMbPwNQ %}).
 After the buyer's attempt to pay for the order, the payment system has returned the "cancelled" or "failed" callback, so the order payment status has been set to "Declined". |

-<sub>* The case occurs when a last item of a product is ordered by 2 customers simulteneously.
+<sub>* The case occurs when a last item of a product (including products with {% link "PIN Codes" ref_4JeE99n8 %}) is ordered by 2 customers simulteneously.
 The order placed first according to the X-Cart order counting system is assigned the existing last item of the product.
 The order placed second - is assigned a backordered status for the product(s) that went out of stock during the order placement, a special notification on an order with a new/backourder status placed in the store being sent to the store admin.
 The "New/Backorder" fulfilment status is not displayed in a customer invoice.
-The "New/Backorder" fulfillment status can not be assigned to an order manually. </sub>
+A store admin can either send a customer a notification that the "out-of-stock" product will be delivered a bit later, or make a partial refund for the out-of-stock items. </sub>

 {% note info %}
 What you see in the first columns of the above tables is letter codes by which X-Cart's system order statuses are represented in the software code; these codes are used internally only.